tonyrog/varp/doc/api.md

 varpy.conflict(vp, level, bump, i)
 ```

-Do conflict analysis, called with level where the conflict numner i was found
+Do conflict analysis, called with level where the conflict i was found
 and the bump factor that is applied to variables involved in the conflict.
 Return value is a clause index in clause-set varpy.__alpha__.
 This
 clause may then be minimized and later moved to varpy.__gamma__.